 Finally, the resulting map $L_{\text{GradCam}}$ is upsampled to match the dimensions of the input image, generating a heatmap that highlights the areas of the image the model attends to when making predictions.

-Inspired by this approach, we applied the Grad-Cam method to DT, and the resulting attention map is shown in Figure~\ref{fig:heatmap_hopper}-\ref{fig:heatmap_walker}.
+Inspired by this approach, we applied the Grad-Cam method to DT, and the resulting attention map is shown in Figures~\ref{fig:heatmap_hopper}-\ref{fig:heatmap_walker}.
 The horizontal axis represents each decision time step, while the vertical axis represents the current time step.
 The model's attention to different input dimensions is depicted, which corresponds to the average gradient values computed using Grad-Cam.
 The DT model is an in-context model, and here we only visualize the model's attention to the current state, disregarding historical information.

-In order to select trigger dimensions for the effective implantation of backdoors, we employed the Gradient-weighted Class Activation Mapping (Grad-CAM) method~\cite{selvaraju2017grad} to obtain the heat map for different input dimensions of each timestep.
+In order to select trigger dimensions for the effective implantation of backdoors, we employed the Gradient-weighted Class Activation Mapping (Grad-CAM) method~\citep{selvaraju2017grad} to obtain the heat map for different input dimensions of each time step.

 It can be observed that the model's attention varies across different input dimensions at the same time step and shifts across different time steps.
 However, overall, certain dimensions consistently receive more attention from the model.